Andrew-Jones657/andrew-jones657.github.io/Projects.md

   <div class="columnSpace">
   </div>
   <div class="columnText">
-    <h5> Finding an Ideal Site for a New Fire Station in Warren County, Kentucky </h5>
+    <h5> Finding an Ideal Site for a New Fire Station </h5>
-    <p> A site selection analysis that incorporates some network analysis tools to find a site for a new or improved professional fire station. </p>
+    <p> A site selection analysis that incorporates some network analysis tools to find a site for a new or improved professional fire station in Warren County, KY. </p>
   </div>
 </div> <br>